-Since first visiting in 2004, I have spent a lot of time in Kolkata, the City of Joy.
-I liked it from the moment I landed.
+I have spent a lot of time in Kolkata, the City of Joy since first visiting init 2004.
+I loved it from the moment I landed.

 We have relatives who live not far from the Kalighat metro, Lake Market, Gariahat and the busy Rash Behari Avenue so have wandered purposefully, and aimlessly, around these locations drinking in the wonderful street life and delighting in all visual stimulation.